CBXFT-DT

 CBXFT-DT (channel 11) is an Ici Radio-Canada Télé station in Edmonton, Alberta, Canada, serving the province's Franco-Albertan population.
 It is part of a twinstick with CBC Television station CBXT-DT (channel 5).
-Both stations share studios on 75th Street West at the Edmonton City Centre (across from Churchill Square) in Downtown Edmonton, while CBXFT-DT's transmitter is located in Sherwood Park.
+The two stations share studios at the Edmonton City Centre (across from Churchill Square) in Downtown Edmonton; CBXFT-DT's transmitter is located in Sherwood Park.

 History

 The station first signed on the air on March 1, 1970.
 For its first three years, 1970 to 1973, CBXFT also aired weekday English-language educational programming from the Metropolitan Edmonton Educational Television Association (MEETA).
 This ended when Access (CJAL-TV) began in 1973.

 A former semi-satellite in Calgary (using the callsign CBRFT) aired separate commercials, but otherwise aired identical programming prior to its shutdown in 2012.

 Newscasts

-The local newscast at 6:00 p.m. is called Le Téléjournal/Alberta and is anchored by Jean-Emmanuel Fortier.
+The local newscast at 6 p.m. is called Le Téléjournal/Alberta and is anchored by Jean-Emmanuel Fortier.